sylvaingchassang/chassang.github.io/research.md

       year:  2022
       internal: True
       url:   "/assets/papers/government_capacity.pdf"
-      note: "Limits on a government’s capacity to enforce laws can result in multiple equilibria.
-If most agents comply, limited enforcement is sufficient to dissuade isolated agents from misbehaving.
-If most agents do not comply, overstretched enforcement capacity has a minimal impact on behavior.
-We study the extent to which divide-and-conquer enforcement strategies can help select a high compliance equilibrium in the presence of realistic compliance frictions.
-We study the role of information about the compliance of others both in theory and in lab experiments.
-As the number of agents gets large, theory indicates that providing information or not is irrelevant in equilibrium.
-In contrast, providing individualized information has a first order impact in experimental play by increasing convergence to equilibrium.
-This illustrates the value of out-of-equilibrium information design."
+      note: "We consider a government collecting taxes from a large number of tax-payers using limited enforcement capacity.
+Under random enforcement, limited capacity results in multiple equilibria: if most agents comply, limited enforcement is sufficient to dissuade individual misbehavior; if most agents do not comply, enforcement capacity is over-stretched and fails to dissuade misbehavior.
+In settings without behavioral frictions, prioritized enforcement strategies can implement high collection as the unique rationalizable outcome.
+Motivated by a field implementation opportunity, we investigate both theoretically and experimentally the extent to which this insight extends to environments with incomplete information and bounded rationality."

+    - title:   "Using Divide and Conquer to Improve Tax Collection: Evidence from the Field"
+      coauthors:
+        - l_delcarpio
+        - s_kapon
+      year:  2022
+      internal: True
+      url:   "/assets/papers/jesus_maria.pdf"
+      note: "In the context of collecting property taxes from 13432 households in a district of Lima (Peru), we investigate whether prioritized enforcement can improve the effective use of limited enforcement capacity.
+We randomly assign households to two treatment arms: one replicating the city’s usual collection policy, and one implementing a prioritized enforcement rule in which households are ordered according to a suitable rank and sequentially issued clear short-term promises of collection if they fail to make minimum tax payments.
+Raw findings show that prioritized enforcement improved tax collection by increasing tax revenue, and decreasing the number of costly collection actions taken.
+We identify an important friction ignored by existing theory: tax-payers’ response to incentives is slow, which changes the optimal management of collection promises.
+Finally, we estimate a model of tax-payer behavior and use it to produce counterfactual treatment estimates for other collection policies of interest.
+In particular, we estimate that, keeping the number of collection actions fixed, prioritized enforcement would increase tax revenue over 5 months by 11.3%."

     - title:   "The Cost of Imbalance in Clinical Trials"
       coauthors: